Casonhqc/code_qa/README.md

 python app.py /Users/sankalp/Documents/code2prompt/twitter-circle
 ```

-Once the server is running, open a web browser and navigate to `http://localhost:5001` to access the code search and query interface.
+Once the server is running, open a web browser and navigate to `http://localhost:5001` to access the code retrieval interface.

+**Usage Instructions:**
-Use @codebase keyword in queries to fetch context via embeddings
+- Use @codebase keyword in queries to fetch relevant code context via embeddings
-Enable re-ranking option to get more relevant results
+- Enable re-ranking option to get more relevant results
+- This version returns only the retrieved code context, not generated responses

 ## Technologies Used